-- 1. 6 periods for Science instead of 4 (4 periods for science + 2 periods for coding each cycle) - 2.
-The course will start with an introduction programming (Block and text style programming, no previous programming knowledge required, just an interest). - 1.
-Students will start with an introduction to programming using Scratch and Python: - Learning how to program in a logical and step by step method. - 2.
-Creating a program using Scratch - 3.
-Programming a device using Scratch - 4.
-Students will be introduced to Python (Text based programming) - 5.
-Learning how to program in a logical and step by step method using Python - 6.
-Creating a program using Python - 7.
-Connecting devices to perform science experiments using Python and a Raspberry Pi computer.
+- 1. 6 periods for science instead of 4 (4 periods for science + 2 periods for coding each cycle) - 2.
+The course will build on the students' first year of programming (Block style programming and text-based Python). - 1.
+Students will start with a review using Scratch and Python, then they will continue their skills development: - 1.
+Learning how to program in a logical and step by step method. - 2.
+Creating a program using Scratch and Python - 3.
+Programming a device using Scratch and Python - 4.
+Students will continue to develop their programming skills in Python (Text based programming) - 5.
+Students will learn to use bread boards and connect sensors and circuits to their Raspberry Pi. - 6.
+The students will work towards their end-of-year project combining multiple circuits and sensors and writing a program to run them from their Raspberry Pi computer.